Chiissu/Multichat/README.md

 > merged.
 Therefore, I decided to repurpose it into a standalone library.
 > \- Frox

-Note that this codebase is still very immature.
-A lot of features are still missing.
+Note that this codebase is still very immature, expect breaking changes.

 ## Get started